-Many air purifiers with a washable pre-filter and a HEPA filter are a great solution for removing particles such as dust, pollen and pet dander.
-However, no air purifier can make your home completely dust-free.
-There are just too many sources of dust for a portable air purifier to remove them all.
-Giving your home regular dusting is the best way to remove dust and other debris is to dust your home regularly.
+Numerous air purifiers with a washable pre-filter and a HEPA filter are an excellent solution for eliminating particles such as dust, pollen and pet dander.
+However, no air cleaner can make your house entirely dust-free.
+There are too many sources of dust for a portable air cleaner to eliminate them.
+The best way to get rid of dust and other debris is to dust your home regularly.

 There are over 10000 chemical compounds that can be classified as VOCs depending on the definition.
 Many household products such as building materials, cleaners, paints and personal care products use chemicals that can be classified as VOCs.

-A HEPA air filtration on its own will not remove VOC’s, so an air purifier with an activated carbon filter is a good option for combatting these harmful gaseous pollutants.
+A HEPA air filtration on its own will not remove VOCs, so an air purifier with an activated carbon filter is a good option for combating these harmful gaseous pollutants.

-Air purifiers can trap mould spores with HEPA filters.
-Under certain conditions mould spores can build up on the filter and eventually end up being emitted back into the living space.
-For this reason, HEPA filters should be changed at a regular interval.
+Air purifiers can trap mould spores by means of HEPA filters.
+Under certain conditions, mould spores can build up on the filter and eventually be released into the living area.
+For this reason, HEPA filters should be changed at regular intervals.

 Should I get an air purifier?

-According to the US environmental protection agency, we spend 90 to 95% of our time indoors, mostly in our homes, where the quality of air can be two to five times more polluted than outdoor air.
+According to the US environmental protection agency, we spend 90 to 95% of our time indoors, mostly in our homes, where the quality of air can be 2 to 5 times more polluted than outdoor air.

-Some of the bad stuff comes from the outdoors, however, some come from indoor sources, such as cooking, pets, second-hand smoke, consumer products, carpets and furniture.
+Some of the bad things come from the outside, however, some come from indoor sources, such as the kitchen, pets, second-hand smoke, consumer products, carpets and furniture.

-The most effective way to reduce exposure to bad quality indoor air is to remove the sources of pollutants and regularly ventilate your home with cleaner outdoor air.
+The most effective way to reduce exposure to poor indoor air is to remove sources of pollutants and regularly vent your home with cleaner outdoor air.

-Air purifiers and sterilisers are sophisticated machines designed to filter and neutralise polluted air in a single room or area, however, no air purifier will remove all pollutants, allergens and viruses from the air in your home.
+Air purifiers and sterilisers are sophisticated machines designed to filter and neutralise the polluted air in a single room or area, however, no air purifier will remove all pollutants, allergens and viruses from the air in your home.